plan a visit

 The attire that is generally worn is casual, but some like to dress up.
 It's completely up to you!

-Kids are deeply valued here at New Life!
-Upon arrival, parents and guardians can check-in their kids at our Kids Center (Preschool-5th grade).
-Once there, children enjoy a time of worship through music, a Christ-centered lesson, and activities and games, all within a fun and loving environment.
-Click here for more info on our Sunday options for kids.
-(Note: Our Nursery Ministry is not currently available, but we do have an Infant & Toddler Room available inside of our Worship Auditorium)
+Upon arrival, parents and guardians can check-in their kids at our Kids Center (3 years old-5th grade).
+Once there, children enjoy a time of worship through music, a Christ-centered lesson, and activities and games, all within a fun and loving environment (Click here for more info on our Sunday options for kids).
+If you prefer for your children to remain with you, kids are also welcomed to stay with their families inside our Worship Auditorium; it's completely up to parents!
+(Note: Our Nursery Ministry is currently not available.
+For your convenience, we do have an Infant & Toddler Room available inside of our Worship Auditorium, or, if you prefer, your little ones can stay with you in the pews)

 Separate classes for teenagers are not available on Sundays.
 But we wholeheartedly welcome all Middle Schoolers and High Schoolers to worship together with their families and the entire church!

-The music in our services is a blend of contemporary and traditional music.
-Typically, we'll sing a few modern songs along with a historic hymn.
+The music in our services is a blend of modern and traditional music.
+Typically, we'll sing a few contemporary songs along with a historic hymn or two.

 At New Life, you can expect to hear a gospel-centered sermon in which biblical truths are explained and applied to everyday life.
 It is our desire to be faithful to the biblical texts, not only applying God's Word to our daily living, but also allowing his Word to point our hearts to Christ on a weekly basis.
 Normally, we teach through books of the Bible (expository preaching), but at times we do topical teaching.